Londham History, Family Crest & Coats of Arms

 Important Dates for the Londham family

 This web page shows only a small excerpt of our Londham research.
-Another 335 words (24 lines of text) covering the years 1214, 1640 and 1714 are included under the topic Early Londham History in all our PDF Extended History products and printed products wherever possible.
+Another 102 words (7 lines of text) covering the years 1214, 1640 and 1714 are included under the topic Early Londham History in all our PDF Extended History products and printed products wherever possible.

 Londham Spelling Variations